Understanding Ground Planes in Your Two-Layer PCB

 Does My Two-Layer PCB Need a Ground Plane?

 If you're new to PCB design, your first PCB will likely to be a two-layer board as they are relatively simple to work with from a layout and signal integrity perspective.
-You'll have limited real estate as you won't be routing signals through internal signal layers.
+You'll have limited real estate as you won't be routing signals through an internal signal layer.
 This is the first point to consider when determining whether to include a ground plane and where to place it on the board.
 Most PCB designers will swear by using a ground plane, and this is certainly the best choice when working with high speed/high frequency signals.
-From an EMC perspective, placing a ground plane on one layer of the PCB will provide some level of protection from radiated EMI from external sources.
+From an EMC perspective, separating a ground plane from the signal layer of the PCB will provide some level of protection from radiated EMI from external sources.

-Using a ground plane in your two-layer PCB is also preferable to just routing ground traces.
+Using a 2 layer PCB ground plane is also preferable to just routing ground traces.
 Routing a return trace adjacent to a signal trace is one strategy to minimize EMI susceptibility in multi-board designs when high speed/high frequency signals are routed between boards through a cable.
 Placing a ground return as close as possible to a signal line allows the return signal to closely follow the trace, which minimizes loop inductance and EMI susceptibility.

 Nearly every board that includes multiple components will simply not have enough room for routing return traces alongside all signal traces.
 Placing a ground plane on the bottom layer of a two-layer PCB provides the same effect; placing the ground plane below signal traces also reduces the loop area seen by signals.
 Ideally, signal traces should be placed as close as possible to the ground plane to suppress crosstalk between neighboring traces, which might require using a thinner board.